ucsc-cse-140/assignments/p4/README.md

 Every team must have a unique name, consisting only of ASCII letters and digits (any other characters, including whitespace, will be ignored).

-Instructions for forming groups (using Canvas groups) are posted on Canvas.
+Instructions for forming groups (using Google Forms) will be posted on Canvas in the lead-up to the assignment.
 You must submit your team info (team name, motto and list of members).

 In every submission to the autograder (linked below),